 When truth is our starting point, then truth is the only entry point for others outside of that truth.

 By default, others must agree with our truth in order to be in right relationship with us.
 When we elevate relationship above truth, we can be tempted to withhold the truth in order to preserve the relational connection.
 What if there is another way…a third way?

 What if innovative disruption was our new framework?

 What if we were willing to be led beyond our binary of black or white ministry?
 What if we let the Spirit reveal to us creative ways to partner with LGBTQIA+ youth and their families and trust the Spirit to do the work of change?
 What if we focused on spiritual formation instead of behavioral modification?
 What is we gave ALL our kids tools they could use to draw closer to the Giver and Sustainer of all lives?
 What if, like Jesus, we moved towards the lost sheep like a shepherd instead of choosing who is in the flock and who is not?
 What if…?

 It is important to remember that Jesus spent a considerable amount of time on earth outside of the cities, in the garbage dumps.
 This is where many of the “undesirables” ended up after they’d been rejected and ostracized.
 He was drawn to the sinful, the sick, and the possessed and they were drawn to him.
-He liked to hang out with the drunks and the whores, the marginalized and the vulnerable, the harassed and the helpless, and the exploited and the powerless and they liked being with him.
+He liked to hang out with the marginalized and the vulnerable, the harassed and the helpless, and the exploited and the powerless and they liked being with him.
 What has happened in the last 2000 years that those who need His message the most are now afraid of Him and His people?

 4 Ways to Care for LGBTQIA+ Students in Youth Ministry